 MyoTape Body Tape Measure $5.28

 Great for those who self measure.
-The Myotape has a lock on it so your can wrap yourself and get a tight measurement everytime.
+The MyoTape locks so you can wrap yourself for a tight measurement every time.

-Cookbooks, programs, forum support, and me.
-Could you ask for more under 10 bucks?
+Cookbooks, programs, group support, and me.
+Could you ask for more for less than $10 bucks?

 Gymboss Interval Timer $19.95